tarik-omer/http-client-rest-api/README.md

 commands and their corresponding 'names'.
 This way, we can easily add new commands.
 We also use a map to store the URLs for the commands.

-The basic flow of the program is:
+The flow of the program is:

 - init map with commands and URLs
 - init socket